QQ-BANG/Intrusion-Detection-Final-Project/docs/final_report.md

   carry over to modern networks.
 * Distribution shift. `KDDTest+` contains attack subtypes that are absent from train, which puts a hard ceiling around 80% on accuracy.
-We frame this as a finding, but it is also a limitation.
+I frame this as a finding, but it is also a limitation.
 * Aggregated features only.
-NSL-KDD gives per-connection summaries, not raw packets, so we cannot evaluate payload-based detection.
+NSL-KDD gives per-connection summaries, not raw packets, so I cannot evaluate payload-based detection.
 * Single train/test split.
-We add 5-fold CV on the *train* split for variance estimates, but the test split is fixed.
+I add a 5-fold CV on the *train* split for variance estimates, but the test split is fixed.

 ### 4.3 Future work